fourstix/Elfos-TMS9X18-Driver/README.md

 All libraries used in this code are copyright their respective authors.

-The 1802-Mini Hardware
+The 1802-Mini hardware and software
-Copyright (c) 2022-2022 by David Madole
+Copyright (c) 2021-2022 by David Madole

 The Pico/Elf v2 1802 microcomputer hardware and software
 Copyright (c) 2004-2022 by Mike Riley.